apache/apisix/docs/en/latest/how-to-build.md

 #### LTS version installation via Source Release Package

-The [current LTS version](https://apisix.apache.org/downloads/) of Apache APISIX is `2.10.4`.
+The [current LTS version](https://apisix.apache.org/downloads/) of Apache APISIX is `2.13.0`.

-To install this version, set `APISIX_VERSION` in [Installation via Source Release Package](#installation-via-source-release-package) to `2.10.4` and continue with the other steps.
+To install this version, set `APISIX_VERSION` in [Installation via Source Release Package](#installation-via-source-release-package) to this version and continue with the other steps.

 ## Step 2: Install etcd